| Charles C. Stadden, one of the worlds most famous designers of military

 and Italy during World War Two and continued to serve in the Territorials until

+the late 1960s.
 After the war Stadden worked as a commercial artist, specialising in military

 subjects.
 His first figures were carved in wood, but around 1950 he teamed up